|

 -

 All ICFs have to be filled very gently.
-Either you use runny concrete, which will always be porous and a basement will leak.
+Either you use over-wet concrete, which will always be porous and a basement will leak.
 Or, if you use any waterproof concrete it won't be waterproof because you mustn't vibrate it fully.
-Therefore, it will contain voids, and leak.
+Therefore, it will leak.

-Tracing leaks means taking the insulation off one side at least - and throwing it and your money away.
-Or you could spend many thousands of pounds on internal drainage and the added costs of burying a sump (often extremely difficult) and a pump maintenance contract.
+Tracing leaks and draughts means taking the insulation off one side at least - and throwing it and your money away.

 I tell you more about why you should not use ICF on another page here.